 Kathmandu Product Expert Daan Dijkstra explains the best way to wash your down jacket.

 Machine-wash your down jacket on a gentle cycle at 30 degrees °C. If it's available, select the ‘extra rinse’ option.
-Use a down-specific soap or detergent.
+Use a down-specific soap or detergent, like Granger's Downwash.

-When the jacket is almost dry, put it in the tumble drier on a low heat and check it regularly.
-To maximise the loft of your down jacket, throw in two to three tennis balls.
+When the down jacket is almost dry, put it in the tumble drier on a low heat and check it regularly.
+To maximise the loft of your down jacket, throw in two to three tennis balls, or Granger’s reusable drying balls.
 This will really help fluff up your down jacket.